ccha23/miml/source/part1/Formulation.md

 +++

-or estimate the density defined respective to some reference measure $\mu$:
+or estimate the density defined with respective to some reference measure $\mu$:

 $$
 \begin{align}